Back to the COPC Blog

 If you’ve been following along, you already know the incredible value that a balanced scorecard brings to performance management.
 In our previous articles, “Benefits of a Balanced Scorecard for Performance Management” and “Creating a Balanced Scorecard: What to Consider,” we delved into the significance of utilizing this strategic tool and explored the essential factors to keep in mind when developing one.

-We’re ready to take our understanding to the next level in this third installment.
+In this third installment, we’re ready to advance our understanding.
 We’ll uncover the secrets of leveraging two types of balanced scorecards to drive exceptional performance and achieve organizational goals.

 1. Program-Level or Site-Level Scorecards